jawerty/backlog/README.md

 backlog.init()
 ```

-When you run the node.js file again, the output in your log file should now look similar to this.
+When you run the app.js file again with `node`, the output in your log file should now look similar to this.

 ```
 {